jido/Arcadam/Quirks.md

 ////
 ```

-Code and math blocks cannot nest inside themselves and are not shown in the list above.
+Code and content blocks cannot nest inside themselves and are not shown in the list above.

 Example: